mojohelpdesk/mojohelpdesk-api-doc/README.md

 The Mojo Helpdesk API requires an access key that is found in the Mojo Helpdesk user profile.

+## Requirements

+- curl version 8.6 or higher

 ## Tickets

 ### List tickets